-This unit should be secured into the front of the bay by the two standard fixing holes in each of the two 1RU front angles.
+This unit should be secured into the front of the bay by the two standard fixing holes in each of the two 1 U front angles.
 The unit should always be mounted in a horizontal position.
-In outside broadcast situations, the unit should ideally be located in an equipment bay which offers mechanical support from underneath.
+In many installations the unit should be installed so that mechanical support is provided to the rear.